Dyegor/WagesCounter/README.md

 * JSP
 * JUnit

+Current configuration uses H2 database, if you want to use MySQL instead you need to change corresponding settings in application.properties file

 ## Steps to run the application on a local machine using H2 in-memory database:
 ### 1. Use following URL to create a new project from version control in Intellij Idea:
 ```